We could restrict UN nuclear inspections, Iran warns West | DW | 15.02.2021

 After Trump quit and reimposed sanctions, Iran began breaking some of the terms of the deal.

-Biden and his European allies have been keen to bring Tehran back onside, but the Israeli government has been a repeated critic of the agreement.
+Biden and his European allies have been keen to bring Tehran back onside, but Israel has been a repeated critic of the agreement.

-Prime Minister Benjamin Netanyahu's government believes it is merely being used as a delaying tactic to allow the Iranians to build a bomb.
+Prime Minister Benjamin Netanyahu's government believes that the deal is being used as a delaying tactic to allow Iran to build a bomb.

 jf/msh (dpa, Reuters)